Multi-Agent Clarity-Aware Dynamic Coverage with Gaussian Processes

 As the robots move using the coverage controllers, the robots make measurements of the spatiotemporal field from their respective positions.
-These measurements are assimilated into a single estimate of the spatiotemporal field using the \ac{NGPKF} algorithm.
+These measurements are assimilated into a single estimate of the spatiotemporal field using the \ac{KF} model.
 The information assimilation is currently performed centrally, although future work will look into distributed methods of maintaining the estimate.

-Furthermore, note that the amount of data communicated is minimal.
-Consider a central robot performing the \ac{NGPKF} algorithm.
-Each robot streams measurements to the central robot, effectively sending a tuple $(t, x_i, y_i)$ that only consists of $d+2$ floats for each measurement.
-The central robot performs the data assimilation, and creates an updated clarity map.
-Notice that in both the direct and the indirect approaches, only the \ac{DCT} of the clarity map is needed to compute the control inputs.
-Therefore, the central robot can perform the \ac{DCT}, and only send a small number of the most significant components of the \ac{DCT} back to each robot.

-\section{SIMULATIONS}
+\section{Simulations}